 This year, applications which focus on COVID-19 recovery projects, for example: applications which focus building mental and physical health and wellbeing, support strong and sustainable community connections and promote thriving local places, will be prioritised.

 Interested in applying?
-Please familiarise yourself with the Grants for Community Guidelines and the selection criteria relevant to the grant stream you are applying for.
+Please familiarise yourself with the Grants for Community Guidelines.
+These guidelines will provide information about the selection criteria relevant to your grant stream as well as contact information for the relevant Council Officer to contact.
 There's also a handy pre-application checklist to help you apply.

 Grants for Community Information Sessions